sethfischer/sethfischer.github.io/content/mechatronics/platformio-git-revision-in-firmware.rst

 .. note::

-    This article is a comprehensive write up of two PlatformIO issues I responded to on GitHub.com in late 2020:
+    This article is a comprehensive write up of two PlatformIO issues the `author`_ responded to on GitHub.com in late 2020:

     * `platformio/platformio-core/issues/3698`_
     * `platformio/platformio-core/issues/3759`_